NSAPH-Data-Platform/nsaph-cms/doc/Medicare.md

 ### Files for Years 2011 and later

-These files are original files from Resdac.
+These files are original files from ResDac.
 They come in Fixed Width Format (FWF).
 For each file the structure is described in File Transfer Summary (FTS) file.
 Unfortunately these files are intended for reading by a human and is difficult to parse automatically.
 A